AERODYNAMICS & FLIGHT MECHANICS - 2022/3

 We have updated key module information regarding the pattern of assessment and overall student workload to inform student module choices.
 We are currently working on bringing remaining published information up to date to reflect current practice during the academic year 2021/22.

 This means that some information within the programme and module catalogue will be subject to change.
 Current students are invited to contact their Programme Leader or Academic Hive with any questions relating to the information available.

-The purpose of the module is to introduce the student to aeronautical aerodynamics, the aerodynamics of aerofoils and wings, and to aircraft propulsion, and to apply these to build up an understanding of and mathematical description of aircraft flight for low-speed and subsonic aircraft.
+The purpose of the module is to introduce the student to aeronautical aerodynamics, the aerodynamics of aerofoils and wings, aircraft propulsion, and to apply these to build an understanding of and mathematical description of aircraft flight for low-speed subsonic aircraft.